-Speaking ahead of the conference that will runs from October 16-22, the CNO president said Caribbean governments can do more to address the low remuneration for members to properly match nursing salaries to experience and devotion to hard work in healthcare.
+Speaking ahead of the conference that will runs from October 16-22, the CNO president said Caribbean governments can do more to address the low remuneration for members.

 Nurses are classified as essential workers, however Paterson Bartley said the challenge is convincing the policy- makers to pay the nurses their worth.

 The conference seeks to give nurse an opportunity to continue with their professional education while they interact with Caribbean and North American colleagues.